Michael Jackson fans defiant as abuse claims loom over anniversary

 Organisers did not respond to a request for comment, but claim on Twitter that a record of more than 18,000 roses have been bought this year.

-If the controversy has dampened commemorations - with Variety reporting that TV networks and producers have pulled the plug on long-planned anniversary programs - Jackson's commercial clout remains substantial.
+If the controversy has dampened commemorations – with Variety reporting that TV networks and producers have pulled the plug on long-planned anniversary programmes – Jackson's commercial clout remains substantial.

 T-shirts, keyrings and coasters bearing the singer's likeness remain on prominent display at Hollywood tourist stores lining the boulevard, outnumbered only by images of Elvis Presley and Marilyn Monroe.